 Our Partnership with a Professional Company

-A special feature of PDI is the institute’s deep relationship with our friends at the Aspen Santa Fe Ballet (ASFB).
-Founded in 1996, ASFB is widely recognized as one of the finest contemporary ballet companies in the world.
-From the inaugural year of PDI, ASFB has played an integral role in the success of our program.
-Artistic Director Tom Mossbrucker and Executive Director Jean Philippe Malatay support the Institute through their own involvement as teachers and mentors to our students.
-They also provide an opportunity for their dancers to teach repertory from prestigious choreographers.
-That would be enough in itself, but they take it a step further: our dancers get to see the company perform the rep they’ve learned in class.
-Each Saturday night of the program, all of our participants attend the ASFB’s concert at Santa Fe’s Lensic Performing Arts Theatre.
-Following the concert, PDI students get to join all of the dancers at a meet and greet arranged just for them.
-The contributions and commitment of ASFB provide an unparalleled level of inspiration and aspiration, making it possible for our dancers to imagine themselves performing on stage someday.
+A special feature of PDI is the institute’s relationship with our friends from Zeitgeist Dance Theatre.
+Founded in 2020, Zeitgeist Dance Theatre reflects the now, the essence and spirit of the age in which we presently live, while at the same time shaping how we experience it and where we go from here.
+ZDT plays an integral role in the success of the Institute.
+Artistic Directors Francisco Gella and Yusha-Marie Sorzano, and selected professional company members support the Institute through their own involvement as teachers and mentors to our students.
+Francisco and Yusha-Marie also provide an opportunity for their company members to teach repertory from prestigious choreographers.
+That would be enough in itself, but they take it a step further: our dancers get to see the company perform the rep they’ve learned in class during a special Saturday night showcase.
+During class, dancers who show a high proclivity for the choreography they have learned will be invited to join the Company in the showcase.
+The contributions and commitment of Zeitgeist Dance Theatre provide an unparalleled level of inspiration and aspiration, making it possible for PDI dancers to imagine themselves performing on stage someday and having a successful professional career.